 Procter & Gamble Co. has the right strategy.
 In 2017 they were the No. 1 advertiser in Hispanic media in the US, spending $336 million.
 (Source - Ad Age https://adage.com/article/cmo-strategy/ad-age-s-2017-hispanic-fact-pack/310224/ )

 A 2016 “Facebook IQ” study of Hispanics in the US performed by Latinum Network concluded (source -https://www.facebook.com/business/news/insights/gains-in-translation-what-your-language-choices-say-to-us-hispanics):

 - Ads targeting Hispanics in Spanish significantly increase interest in purchasing products (by 1.4x).

 - 79% of Spanish-dominant US Hispanics, 82% of bilingual and 60% of English-dominant believe brands should market in both English and Spanish

 - 58% of Spanish-dominant Hispanics, 48% of bilingual Hispanics and 42% of English dominant Hispanics think that brands that reach out to the segment in Spanish demonstrate they value the Hispanic community.

 - Hispanic consumers don’t want just translated English advertisements, they want messaging that reflects their culture like Spanish-speaking actors (62%), family gatherings (58%) and humor (57%).

-Website translation, although an expense, can increase leads as well as customer satisfaction and loyalty.
+Website translation, although an expense (read more about the cost of translation), can increase leads as well as customer satisfaction and loyalty.
 Read some tips on creating a translation plan and Website Translation for Multilingual Marketing.
 Contact Rapport International if you have questions about your multilingual website strategy.